chandrapavansai/distributed-queue/Design.md

 ## Key features

 ### Topic Partitions
 Partitions divide Topics horizontally and each partition of a topic and are distributed among the available brokers.
 This imporves scalability and fault tolerance.
 If a broker goes down, the partitons that resided on that broker are redistributed among the remaining brokers.
-This partiton to broker mapping is implemented with _consistent hashing_.
+This partiton to broker mapping implemented is _consistent_ i.e no partitions residing on active brokers are redistributed.

 Clients can subscribe to a single partitions of a topic or the topic as a whole.
-Manager pics partitons in round robin fashion when a topic is suscribed as a whole.
+Manager picks partitons in round robin fashion when a topic is suscribed as a whole; when a group of partitions have been consumed they are not considered for the round robin partition picking.

 ### Broker manager
 Manager acts as intermediary between clients and brokers.